diosama99/rsschool-cv/cv.md

 * Telegram: @HelDi9

 ## **About Me**
-Since 2021 I am trying to break through in IT and now I am studying at RS School, which is very interesting and difficult (in some ways).
+Since 2021 I've been learning coding little by little and now I am studying at RS School, which is very interesting and difficult (in some ways).
 I hope to go till the very end of this course and become a developer.

 ## **Skills**
 - Python